English vocabulary for Texas Holdem poker exercise part 2

 From the context, try to guess what the meaning of the words/phrases in bold are.
 Then do the quiz at the end to check if you are right.

 Juan:'So in the first round of game of Texas Hold'em.
-After the two players have had to put blind bets (bets that two of the players have to make before any of the players receive their first two cards).
+After the two players have had to make blind bets (bets that two of the players have to make before any of the players receive their first two cards).
 What do the rest of the players do when they are all dealt their two private/hole cards?'

 Peter:'All the players have to decide if they want to continue in the game by putting money into the pot or if they want to leave the game, which is called to fold.
-Because two of the players have have put money into the pot with the blind bets, the rest of the players have to match the amount put in by the person who has the big blind button in front of them if they want to continue playing (including the player with the small blind button, who has to double the amount they put in at the start of the game).'
+Because two of the players have put money into the pot with the blind bets, the rest of the players have to match the amount put in by the person who has the big blind button in front of them if they want to continue playing (including the player with the small blind button, who has to double the amount they put in at the start of the game).'

 Juan:'Does a round happen each time new cards are given to the players or shown in the middle of the table face up?'